DFW.com’s best bites 2016: From Havana to Seoul, from Revolver to Cannon

 Spicy miso ramen, Ichiro Ramen Shop, Dallas

 My favorite meal of 2016 began with a plummet in temperature.
 A friend and I decided soup was the only possible way to cope, so we headed to Ichiro Ramen in Dallas.
-We shared an order of extreme-garlic edamame — our name, not the restaurant’s — which we found compulsively consumable.
+We shared an order of extreme-garlic edamame — our name for it, not the restaurant’s — which we found compulsively consumable.

 Then came the two bowls of steaming goodness.
 A lake of broth that was earthy, spicy (and not the least bit salty), with floating islands of soft-boiled egg, corn, green onion, chicken and scads of those marvelous slurpy noodles.
 The broth was outstanding and the mass of noodles put me away.